The PR BlogCreativityRabbit HoleThe Mysterious Four-Dot Ellipsis in Star Wars

 It’s a fictitious story, and the one who made it up has the final say, period.
 (Pun intended.)
 The opening crawls could be excerpts from a Star Wars library in some Jedi temple somewhere.
 We cannot know for sure if those texts have continuations or not.

-But what about the three-dot ellipsis in the opening crawl for Star Wars — The Return of the Jedi, then?
-Why is this ellipsis breaking the pattern established in the two previous instalments, A New Hope and The Empire Strikes Back?
+But what about the three-dot ellipsis in the opening crawl for Star Wars: The Return of the Jedi, then?
+Why is this ellipsis breaking the pattern in the two previous instalments, A New Hope and The Empire Strikes Back?

 Was that a mistake, then?

-Maybe nothing more had been “written down” in the fictitious world of Star Wars?
+Maybe nothing more had been “written down” in the fictitious Star Wars universe?

 Did Flash Gordon inspire George Lucas?